jayateertha043/Decentralized-Medical-Records/README.md

 All the files/records uploaded are stores using InterPlanetary File System(IPFS),which is more secure and keeps your data in a distributed environment to prevent data loss and redundancy

->Visit : https://blockchain-dmr.netlify.app/ for testing live.
+>Visit : https://blockchain-dmr.netlify.app/ for testing live.</br>
 >Visit : https://rinkeby.etherscan.io/address/0x33febb8f192941a87d87ef70cc5f4427c44bf29e for Smart Contract Address.

 ## REQUIREMENTS AND INSTALLATION